-• Some medicines prescribed for pupils (e.g. methylphenidate, known as Ritalin) are controlled by the Misuse of Drugs Act, 1971.
-A pupil who has been prescribed a controlled drug may legally have it in their possession if they are

-- The school will keep controlled drugs in a locked non-portable container, to which only named staff have access but will ensure they are easily accessible in an emergency. - School staff may administer a controlled drug to the child for whom it has been prescribed in accordance with the prescriber's instructions.
+- Some medicines prescribed for pupils (e.g. methylphenidate, known as Ritalin) are controlled by the Misuse of Drugs Act, 1971.
+A pupil who has been prescribed a controlled drug may legally have it in their possession if they are competent to do so, but passing it to another pupil for use is an offence. - The school will keep controlled drugs in a locked non-portable container, to which only named staff have access but will ensure they are easily accessible in an emergency. - School staff may administer a controlled drug to the child for whom it has been prescribed in accordance with the prescriber's instructions.

-Add list of named staff who have access to the Controlled Drugs cabinet and have agreed to administer medication and have received training
+The staff who have access to the Controlled Drugs cabinet and have agreed to administer medication and have received training are: Andy Leach, Samantha Rogers and Rachel Dunsmore.